 - Kingdom Hearts II has its Valor and Wisdom Forms spiking the player's physical and magical stats (respectively) at the cost of the other.
 This is then averted once the Master Form and Final Form are picked up, which balance melee attacks and magic by making both of them highly effective.

 - Mega Man (Classic): Mega Man's ability to fuse with Rush in Mega Man 6, creating the Power and Jet Adapters.
 In Mega Man 7, the abilities of both adapters are compressed into a single, Super adapter.

 - Mega Man X's ability to switch between different armors in some of his games.
 The armors vary between each game, but Ultimate Armor would be consistent.

 - Mega Man Zero 2, Zero starts out as a Master of None (Normal), but fulfilling certain conditions in a mission unlocks specialized upgrades: Fragile Speedster (Active), Mighty Glacier (Energy and Power), Stone Wall (Defense and Erase), Lightning Bruiser (Rise and X), Glass Cannon (Proto) and finally, Super Mode (Ultimate).

 - Druid shapeshifting in World of Warcraft could be considered this, with forms tailored to each of their four talent specialisations plus a couple of utility forms.
-The default form (AKA "caster" form) is for the Combat Medic and specialisation adds a temporary Tree Form with even more enhanced healing.
+The default form (AKA "caster" form) is for the Combat Medic and specialization adds a temporary Tree Form with even more enhanced healing.
 Cat form is a Fragile Speedster that deals damage.
 Bear form is a Stone Wall specialising in getting attention of enemies from more squishy members of the group.
 Moonkin form (available via talent specialization; caster form suffices before that) is a Glass Cannon Squishy Wizard.
 While all Druids have access to Bear Form and Cat Form, they don't work very well for non-Feral Druids.